apify/apify-docs/sources/platform/actors/development/builds_and_runs/index.md

 ## [](#lifecycle)Lifecycle

-Actor builds and runs share their lifecycle.
+Actor builds, and runs share their lifecycle.
 Each build and run starts with the initial status **READY** and goes through one or more transitional statuses to one of the terminal statuses.

 ```mermaid
 flowchart LR